How to Display Exponents in Excel: 7 Simple Methods

 5. Repeat the same procedure for other cells to get the final result:using custom format to display exponent

 The Insert Equation feature provides an advanced solution for crafting professional and well-formatted equations in Excel.
-However, it cannot be directly applied to a cell; instead, you can create the equation in a text box and manually place it within the cell.
+It cannot be directly applied to a cell; instead, you can create the equation in a text box and manually place it within it.

 The steps required for displaying exponents using the Insert Equation feature are given below: